 About the Sassolungo Group

-Before diving into how to hike around the Sassolungo Group allow us to share some background information so you can fully appreciate its lofty stature among the mountains of South Tyrol.
+Before diving into how to hike around the Sassolungo Group allow us to share the nature of this behemoth so you can fully appreciate its lofty stature among the mountains of the Italian Alps.

-The Sassolungo Group is a chain of five major mountains with a footprint of more than 17 miles all around.
+The Sassolungo Group is a chain of five major mountains with a colossal footprint of more than 17 miles (27 km) all around.
 Its most prominent peaks are Mt.
 Sassolungo and Mt.
 Sasso Piatto.

 The tallest summit, Mt.
 Sassolungo, also commonly known as Langkofel, which means “Long Stone” in German, soars to a height of more than 10,000 feet (3,181 m).
 It anchors the eastern end of the massif and is the perennial crown of Val Gardena — impossible to miss roaring over the tree tops when driving through the valley.

 Mt.
 Sasso Piatto (Plattkofel i.e. “Flat Stone”) anchors the western end at a height of nearly 10,000 feet (2,956 m).
-This mountain appears as if a colossal sickle swept off half its face.
+This mountain appears as if a celestial sickle swept off half its face, revealing a brutal, mesmerizing profile.
 It is the first summit you will see when hiking across the Alpe di Siusi from the north.

 The major peak rising after Mt.
 Sassolungo is the Grohmannspitze, also known as Punta Grohmann and Mt.
 Sasso Levante.
-Named after Paul Grohmann, an alpinist who in 1869 was the first to conquer the summits of Sassolungo, the Grohmannspitze is a treacherous mass of jags teetering over 10,000 feet.
+Named after Paul Grohmann, the bold alpinist who was the first to conquer the summits of Sassolungo in 1869, the Grohmannspitze is a perilous mass of jutting edges and acute angles balanced precariously over 10,000 feet.

 The Grohmannspitze is followed by a summit called Innerkofler Turm (Torre Innerkofler), which rises before the iconic bear claw peak of Sassolungo known as Zahnkofel (Il Dente).

-Both of these hikes overwhelm you with a tidal wave of mountain scenery.
-If you only have time to do one, pick the Sassolungo hike that appeals to you most based on the gallery of photos in this post.
+Both of these hikes overwhelm you with a tidal wave of alpine scenery.
+The deluge of mountains is so breathtaking, you might have to remind yourself to inhale.
+If you only have time to do one trek, pick the Sassolungo hike that appeals to you most based on the gallery of photos in this post.

 By the way, the first hike we cover here is a tad easier on the legs so stick with that one if tiring is a major consideration.
-Each trail begins at the Passo Sella (Sellajoch) parking lot, which is a 25-minute drive from Ortisei (St. Ulrich), the main town of Val Gardena.
+Each trail begins at the Passo Sella (Sellajoch) parking lot, which is a 25-minute drive from Ortisei (St. Ulrich), the main town of Val Gardena, or just over an hour if you are arriving from Bolzano.

 Hike #1: Passo Sella to Mt.
 Sassolungo